-dm foot care
+Dm foot care

 DM Foot Care: Expert Solutions for Healthy Feet

 Managing diabetes can be tough, but taking care of our feet is key.
 Diabetes can harm our feet, leading to serious problems if not treated.
-Luckily, with the right advice, we can keep our feet healthy and happy1.
+Luckily, with the right advice, we can keep our feet healthy and happy.

 • Regular exercise can lower the risk of peripheral neuropathy, a common complication of diabetes.